bernardolins/fake_server/README.md

     assert User.get == %{error: "timeout", code: 408}
   end

-  test "#get serves stale when external server is down" do
+  test "#get serves stale content when external server is down if there is some cache available" do
     FakeServer.modify_behavior(:external_server, [:status200, :status500])

     # our application saves cache on the first successfull response
     # so we make a get request with a 200 response from fake server to save some cache
     User.get

-    # the second response from fake server is 500, but there is cache!
+    # the second response from fake server is 500, but since there's some cache, the response is correct
-    # that's how we know the stale is working
+    # that's how we know the cache is working
     assert User.get == %{username: "mr_user"}
   end
 end